Skip to main content

 Power buttonwhiteONPower is ON

-Power buttonwhiteTogglingSystem is shuting down
+Power buttonwhiteTogglingSystem is shutting down

 Pixel panelsRGBProgrammableIn default shows looped animation